ning/compress/README.md

-# Ning-Compress
+# LZF Compressor

 ## Overview

-Ning-compress is a Java library for encoding and decoding data in LZF format, written by Tatu Saloranta (tatu.saloranta@iki.fi)
+LZF-compress is a Java library for encoding and decoding data in LZF format, written by Tatu Saloranta (tatu.saloranta@iki.fi)

 Data format and algorithm based on original [LZF library](http://freshmeat.net/projects/liblzf) by Marc A Lehmann.
 See [LZF Format](https://github.com/ning/compress/wiki/LZFFormat) for full description.

-Format differs slightly from some other adaptations, such as one used by [H2 database project](http://www.h2database.com) (by Thomas Mueller); although internal block compression structure is the same, block identifiers differ.
+Format differs slightly from some other adaptations, such as the one used by [H2 database project](http://www.h2database.com) (by Thomas Mueller);
+although internal block compression structure is the same, block identifiers differ.
-This package uses the original LZF identifiers to be 100% compatible with existing command-line lzf tool(s).
+This package uses the original LZF identifiers to be 100% compatible with existing command-line `lzf` tool(s).

-LZF alfgorithm itself is optimized for speed, with somewhat more modest compression: compared to Deflate (algorithm gzip uses) LZF can be 5-6 times as fast to compress, and twice as fast to decompress.
+LZF alfgorithm itself is optimized for speed, with somewhat more modest compression.
+Compared to the standard `Deflate` (algorithm gzip uses) LZF can be 5-6 times as fast to compress, and twice as fast to decompress.
+Compression rate is lower since no Huffman-encoding is used after lempel-ziv substring elimintation.

 ## Usage